- Use the "Rule of Thumb"

 Ergonomic considerations and demands are inherent to tablets and phones, but now we're seeing touch-friendly laptops and desktop screens.
 That means designers can no longer rely on screen size as a universal signal of touch interfaces.

-Plus, with all the different kinds of inputs available—mouse, keyboard, camera, microphone, screen—well, there just isn't One True Input for the Web.
+Plus, with all the different kinds of inputs available—mouse, keyboard, camera, microphone, screen—there just isn't One True Input for the Web.

 So how can you design intuitive controls and layouts for the explosion of devices, inputs, and screen sizes we're seeing today?
 Josh Clark is about to tell you.